cthoyt/cthoyt.github.io/_posts/2020-12-11-inverse-triple-scoring.md

 However, with many experiments, I think the small datasets like Nations and Kinships are sufficient to demonstrate a given phenomena.

-Note: the score axes will not be share because each model produces different ranges of scores with different density functions.
-This itself is also an interesting and upcoming avenue of research!

 There are a few major insights to be taken from this chart.
 First, the RotatE, TransE, and DistMult model seem to operate pretty similarly for forwards and inverse triples.
 This is demonstrated by two aspects of the distributions - their normality and tightness (low standard deviation).
 When considering